Xopoko/atlassian-deep-research-mcp/README.md

 ## Run

-Start the server with SSE transport:
+Start the server with SSE transport.
+Both GET and POST requests are served from `/sse`:

 ```bash
 python atlassian_mcp.py